Skip to main content

 Note: DEQ is working to update this web page to reflect current work and recent decisions from the U.S. Environmental Protection Agency.

-Health effect information comes from studies of certain PFAS chemicals where there were: 1) occupational exposures to high levels of PFAS; 2) people living near industrial facilities where PFAS were produced; and 3) people exposed to contaminated drinking water.
+Health effect information comes from studies of certain PFAS chemicals where there were: 1) occupational exposures to high levels of PFAS; 2) people living near industrial facilities where PFAS were used; and 3) people exposed to contaminated drinking water.
 Additional information about health effects comes from studies of animals.
 The research suggests that exposure to high levels of these PFAS may:

-• Affect growth, learning and behavior of infants and children.
+• Affect growth, learning, and behavior of infants and children.

 • Reduce a woman's chance of getting pregnant.